What Is Preference Optimization Doing, and Why?: DPO and PPO as Case Studies

 \subsection{DPO}

-We begin our analyses of DPO by first reviewing its key derivations and disentangling the core components.
-We will then examine the overall optimization dynamics as well as component-wise effects, with our primary goals of understanding its learning behaviors and gaining some new insights.
+We begin our analyses of DPO by reviewing its key derivations and disentangling core components.
+Then, we examine the overall optimization dynamics as well as component-wise effects, with our primary goals of understanding its learning behaviors and gaining some new insights.